Jill Nathanson: Biography

-Jill Nathanson attended Bennington College in Vermont, where she studied with Larry Poons and Kenneth Noland.
-She received her MFA from Hunter College in 1982.
+Nathanson attended Bennington College in Vermont, where she studied with Larry Poons and Kenneth Noland.
+She received her MFA degree from Hunter College in 1982.
 In the 1980s she worked at the Triangle artists workshops at the invitation of Triangle co-founder Anthony Caro.

 Work

 In addition to her training in abstraction, Nathanson's work is informed by a study of Torah and Jewish mysticism.
 In the 2000s, Nathanson collaborated with Judaic scholar Arnold Eisen in an interpretation of Exodus Chapter 33.
 Nathanson painted abstract pictures based on Eisen's analysis of the text, then Eisen wrote commentaries based on her paintings.
 She explained to The Forward that she sought to avoid making literal interpretations of the story.
 "My aesthetic, as a painter, has been to paint the forces, to make the forces and the pressures palpable in the eye through color and structure."
 Works from that time also cite the Book of Genesis, as documented by critic Joan Waltemath: "Taking Genesis as a point of departure, Nathanson starts by using the debris from her studio floor, allowing her work to emerge from an essential chaos to create a series of freeform, sprawling mixed-media pieces.
 Nathanson uses gels, decorative paper, and adhesives in combination with poured acrylic paint to create the support structure of her pieces—a formal play that points to the creation of the earth in the text."
 Other paintings took cues from descriptions of color in the Zohar.
 The paintings sometimes incorporated phrases written in Hebrew.

 Nathanson's paintings since the late 2000s are color field abstractions.
 She creates small studies made from shapes cut from color gels.
 She then duplicates the compositions and textures from the studies on large canvases, using acrylic painting mediums optimized for pouring that were developed for her by Golden Artist Colors.
 Critic Peter Malone described the process: "Completed with five or six overlapping translucent shapes created by pouring a prepared color along a line that has been drawn and masked, each painting reiterates a basic compositional pattern.
 Large areas of color, poured between a predetermined line and that part of the frame's edge delineated by the line's endpoints, fill the entire frame in a collage-like translucent screen."